EEXCESS/c4/README.md

   ```

 * ```findFocusedParagraph([paragraphs])```: tries to determine the paragraph, the user is currently looking at.
-This method is in principle identical to `findFocusedParagraph`, but accounts for more implicit user interaction.
+This method is in principle identical to `findFocusedParagraphSimple`, but accounts for more implicit user interaction.
 The probability of a focused paragraph is calculated by a weighted combination of its size, position and distance to the mouse position.
 When mouse movements occur, the distance to the mouse position has a higher weight, while scrolling events render the paragraph position more important.
   ```javascript
   require(['jquery','c4/paragraphDetection'], function($,paragraphDetection) {
     // detect paragraphs in the document